Rajnesh28/Auxiliary-Vision/ReactnativeApp/README.md

 To run an instance of the app on your local machine,
 - Install yarn:

     npm install --global yarn

 - Install the expo-Cli:

     yarn global add expo-cli

- - Download code and cd into ReactnativeApp: cd Desktop/ReactnativeApp
+ - Download code and cd into ReactnativeApp:

+    cd Desktop/ReactnativeApp

  - Install expo-camera:

     npm i expo-camera

 - Run the app:

     expo start

-The app should then present options of how to continue to build for web, ios, Android, and further features within the terminal.
+The app should then present options for how to continue to build for web, ios, Android, and further features within the terminal.